reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 We can also write our own middleware.
 You might not need to do this all the time, but custom middleware are a great way to add specific behaviors to a Redux application.

 **Redux middleware are written as a series of three nested functions**.
 Let's see what that pattern looks like.
-We'll start by trying to write this middleware using the `function` keyword, just to make it more clear what's happening:
+We'll start by trying to write this middleware using the `function` keyword, so that it's more clear what's happening:

 ```js
 // Middleware written as ES5 functions